stemjail/stemjail/README.md

 ## Requirements

-You need Rust 1.4.0 (current nightly) and Cargo to build StemJail and its dependencies.
+You need Rust 1.7.0-dev (nightly) and Cargo to build StemJail and its dependencies.

 ## Clone repositories